Red vs Green Laser Level (Which to Choose for Which Job)

 The Construction of a Green Laser Level

 We agree that the red lasers are more economical than the green lasers.
 However, this concept is a bit debatable thing.
-If for example, the construction costs millions and then you cannot afford to make any mistakes.
-In such a situation it will be worth it to use the green lasers.
+If, for example, the construction costs millions, you cannot afford to make any mistakes.
+In such a situation, using the green lasers will be worth it.

 The Battery Life